Struct Operator

 §Examples

-This example will list all entries under the dir path/to/dir/
+This example will list all entries recursively under the prefix path/to/prefix.

 use opendal::EntryMode;